asmitamitra/crawlers/README.md

 # Crawlers

-# Imdb.py
+bing_v1.py

-Get ratings and summary of movies from Imdb
+Downloads the bing wallpaper every day at midnight and sets it as the wallpaper.

-# BingWallpaper.py
+imdb.py

-Schedule to change the desktop wallpaper from the top picture in Bing
+Get imdb ratings and summary of any movie in terminal

-# IQuotesNotify.py
+facts.py,quotes.py,vocab.py

-Desktop Notification with a Quote each day.
+Displays any random fact,quote or word from a text file after every 5 minutes through desktop notification.